vercel/next.js/docs/api-reference/next/router.md

 - `routeChangeStart(url)` - Fires when a route starts to change
 - `routeChangeComplete(url)` - Fires when a route changed completely
-- `routeChangeError(err, url)` - Fires when there's an error when changing routes, or a route load is cancelled
+- `routeChangeError(err, url)` - Fires when there's an error when changing routes, or a route load is canceled
-  - `err.cancelled` - Indicates if the navigation was cancelled
+  - `err.cancelled` - Indicates if the navigation was canceled
 - `beforeHistoryChange(url)` - Fires just before changing the browser's history
 - `hashChangeStart(url)` - Fires when the hash will change but not the page
 - `hashChangeComplete(url)` - Fires when the hash has changed but not the page